Undergraduate Student Resources

 Registration Calendar: The calendar shows dates and deadlines for registration – such as Last day to register, Last day to add/drop, Last day to change grade option, etc. This can be viewed on the Schedule of Classes on the left column.

 AME 490 is directed research for undergraduate students.
 Enrollment in 3 units is typical and you will earn a letter grade.
 This will count for either AME Core or Technical Elective credit.
-If you have any questions regarding the directed research process, please contact Liz Cho at email@example.com.
+If you have any questions regarding the directed research process, please contact Natalie Guevara at firstname.lastname@example.org.

 If you wish to enroll in directed research, you will need to first set up a meeting with an AME professor to discuss this option and commit to a topic and research plan.